-Unfortunately, most of those who create metrics in HR and recruiting don’t really understand the strategic mindset of CEOs.
+Most of those who create HR metrics and recruiting metrics don’t really understand the strategic mindset of CEOs.
 And, as a result, the metrics that are reported to CEOs and the executive committee result in no positive action being taken.
 That is because CEOs are laser focused on the strategic goals of the organization.

 So, if your metrics don’t directly and unambiguously cover strategic goals like increasing revenue, productivity, or innovation, they simply won’t drive executives to act.
 In fact, one survey even found that only 12 percent of CEOs had faith in our metrics.
 That is because we report mostly tactical metrics that focus on costs, rather than the strategic ones that cover HR areas that impact corporate revenue.

-The top 10 talent metrics that I have found to have the highest chance of getting your CEO’s attention are listed below.
+Here are the top 10 talent metrics that I have found to have the highest chance of getting your CEO’s attention.

 The Top 7 Strategic HR Metrics for Impressing Your CEO